What to Give Your Nanny as a Holiday Bonus

 Do I need to provide my nanny with a holiday bonus?

-If you are unhappy with your nanny’s performance and considering letting them go, do not give them a bonus.
+If you are unhappy with your nanny’s performance and are considering letting them go, do not give them a bonus.
 That may send the wrong signal that everything is ok and provide a false sense of job security.

-When things are not working out and that is the reason for a lack of a bonus, have that discussion with your nanny.
+When things are not working out, and that is the reason for a lack of a bonus, have that discussion with your nanny.
 Talk about the areas of their job where you would like to see improvement.

 How much should I give as a holiday bonus?